La Soie est elle écologique

 FAQ

-No, silk of animal origin produced by the silkworm is not considered vegan, because it involves the breeding and exploitation of an animal.
-Only vegetable silk allows us to overcome ethical questions.
+No, silk of animal origin produced by the silkworm is not considered vegan, because it involves the breeding and the exploitation of an animal.
+Only vegetable silk makes it possible to overcome ethical questions.

 silk offers a very pleasant sensation on the skin, a soft and fluid touch.
 It is also a fiber relatively strong and durable.
 It stands up well over time.